Izenberk/data-engineering-project/README.md

+✅ Updated README.md for Your Project

 # 📦 data-engineering-project

-## 🚀 End-to-End Data Engineering Pipeline with Airflow, dbt, and PostgreSQL
+## 🚀 End-to-End Data Engineering Pipeline with Airflow, dbt, PostgreSQL & Streamlit

-This project demonstrates a complete batch data pipeline using **Apache Airflow**, **dbt**, and **PostgreSQL**.
-It extracts E-commerce transactional data, loads it into a PostgreSQL database, transforms it using dbt, and prepares it for visualization.
+This project demonstrates a complete batch data pipeline using **Apache Airflow**, **dbt**, and **PostgreSQL** for backend processing, with a front-end dashboard built in **Streamlit** for visualization.

+It extracts E-commerce transactional data, loads it into PostgreSQL, transforms it using dbt models, and displays the results via an interactive dashboard.

 ---

 ## 🗺️ Project Architecture

-> E-commerce Data → ETL (Python) → PostgreSQL (raw) → dbt (modeled) → Dashboard (Looker Studio)
+> E-commerce Data → ETL (Python) → PostgreSQL (raw) → dbt (modeled) → Dashboard (Streamlit)

 ---